 Continued population pressures, rising real long term real estate values and public calls for sustainability all point to the importance of re-using old industrial and commercial lands.

-Brownfields are often visual eyesores that lower property values, provide minimal tax revenues, pose health risks to residents, and impact growth of communities.
+Brownfields are often visual eyesores that lower property values, provide minimal tax revenues, pose health risks to residents, and impact the growth of communities.
 Left alone, they are of little economic and social value to a community and may leave a legacy of environmental contamination.

 Brownfield redevelopment can provide many social, environmental and economic (or, triple-bottom-line) benefits: